Construction Accidents and Workers' Compensation

 Under workers' compensation benefits, a patient might have to use the company doctor, but only for a maximum of 30 days.
 After that time, a patient may choose a different doctor, but may have to submit a written request.

 If the injured party must take time away from work due to medical reasons related to the construction accident, they might be entitled to temporary disability payments.
 That would provide partial compensation for lost wages.
-There are specific maximum and minimum limits to the pay rate, but this normally equals about two-thirds of average weekly gross pay and is paid out every two weeks.
+There are specific maximum and minimum limits to the pay rate, but this normally equals about two-thirds of average weekly gross pay.
+It is usually paid out every two weeks.
 After the doctor verifies an inability to work, the first temporary disability check should arrive within a few weeks.

 If a worker can't completely recover from the effects of the injury, they could be entitled to a monetary award.
 Permanent disability means that the injured party has lost some ability to compete in the open labor market of uninjured workers.
 The amount and rate at which it is paid depends on how much limitation the injury places on activities.
 Other elements taken into consideration are age, occupation and earnings at the time of injury.